FDA guidance for Immunogenicity Testing Assays:

 The ADA assay may broadly be classified into two different assay categories:

-a) Detection Assay
+i) Detection Assay

-b) Characterization Assay
+ii) Characterization Assay

-a) Detection Assay: The ADA detection assay is designed to identify the presence or absence of antibodies generated against the therapeutic candidate in the clinical samples.
+i) Detection Assay: The ADA detection assay is designed to identify the presence or absence of antibodies generated against the therapeutic candidate in the clinical samples.
 The detection assay includes screening and confirmation assay.
 Screening assay or binding assay is used to identify the potential positive antibodies.
 The confirmatory assay or specificity assay determines the specificity of the antibodies detected in the positive screening assay.
 The specificity of the antibodies may be demonstrated by utilizing a free therapeutic drug to competitively inhibit the assay signal response.

-b) Characterization Assay: The characterization assays are designed to evaluate the parameters such as the magnitude of the ADA response, neutralizing capacity, cross-reactivity to endogenous counterparts, etc. The characterization of the antibodies allows evaluating the impact of ADA in PK, PD, safety, and efficacy of the drugs.
+ii) Characterization Assay: The characterization assays are designed to evaluate the parameters such as the magnitude of the ADA response, neutralizing capacity, cross-reactivity to endogenous counterparts, etc. The characterization of the antibodies allows evaluating the impact of ADA in PK, PD, safety, and efficacy of the drugs.

 Table 1: Assay for Detection and Characterization of Anti-drug Antibodies